Stock futures fall after Trump threatens $100b in tariffs on Chinese goods

 Chinese equity markets remained closed for a holiday.

-Hong Kong’s Hang Seng was up 0.8%, after beginning the session higher as the market caught up following Thursday’s holiday.
+Hong Kong’s Hang Seng closed up 1.1%, after beginning the session higher as the market caught up following Thursday’s holiday.

 Japan’s Nikkei ended the day down 0.4%, and up half a percent for the week.